derek-zhou/airss/README.md

-# AirSS
+# Airss

-AirSS is a light weight RSS feed reader that runs entirely in your browser.
+Airss is a light weight RSS feed reader that runs entirely in your browser.

 ## Introduction

-AirSS is an opinionated feed reader that is designed to aggregate and read blogs and news.
+Airss is an opinionated feed reader that is designed to aggregate and read blogs and news.
 It provides only the essential functionalities on the surface: You give it a bunch of feeds, it will feed you all the news, one item at a time.
 The benefits are:

 * No software to install, no service to sign up, no middle man, no cookie, no tracking, completely free with no string attached.
 * You can __optionally__ use your own [airtable](https://airtable.com) to store your feeds so you can hop between several devices.